-The role of Senior Practitioner (SP) within Clayfields House is fast paced and has many facets.
+The role of Residential Care Worker (RCW) within Clayfields House is fast paced and has many facets.
 You will be assisting in developing and implementing the philosophy of the unit, contributing to the development of services for young people and their families along with reviewing the effectiveness, quality and equality of service delivery.
-You will also be responsible for maintaining security, safety and both leading and following the procedures and setting the boundaries.
+You will also be responsible for maintaining security, safety and following the procedures and boundaries.

-You will, following your induction, become an allocated Case Manager for two young people supported by a Key Worker, Co-Worker and Intervention Worker.
-This will require you to plan and co-ordinate bespoke sessions for your young person on a weekly basis, ensuring written updates are provided to the wider team on progress of these sessions.
+You will, following your induction, become an allocated Co-Key Worker for one young person supported by a Key Worker, Case Manager and Intervention Worker.
+This will require you to deliver bespoke 1-1 sessions for your young person on a weekly basis, providing written updates to the wider team as to the progress of these sessions.

 You will spend most of your time on your allocated house unit, where you will be able to build up positive close working relationships with the young people.
-It will be your responsibility to shift lead on your house unit, leading your team to deliver a safe, pro-active organised shift to help provide structure and positive experiences for the young people.
+It will be your responsibility to plan, organise and deliver activities for the young people in the evenings and weekends to help provide structure, positive experiences and build new hobbies and interests.
 You will also be responsible for developing and instilling life skills for the young people which will positively set them up for their future.